azataiot/wqu/README.md

 # WQU

-Custom Python scripts for the WorldQuant University M.Sc. in Financial Engineering program.
+Custom Python scripts for the WQU related stuff.